Yuragy/Bypass-Protection0x00/README.md

 # EDR & AV Bypass Arsenal

-**A comprehensive collection of tools, patches, and techniques for evading modern EDR, AV, and other defenses.**
+**Comprehensive collection of tools, patches, and techniques for evading modern EDR, AV, and other defenses**

 ## Functional Specifics:
 - Obfuscation & Polymorphism